-A new relationship between pharmaceutical laboratories and patients
+A new relationship between pharmaceutical companies and patients

-This new initiative must also be characterised by the way in which the treatment is delivered - which is every bit as important as the treatment itself.
+This new approach must also be reflected in the way treatment is delivered - which is just as important as the treatment itself.

-With the increase in chronic diseases across the world – cardiovascular diseases, chronic respiratory ailments, diabetes, cancers –more and more treatments must be transported via the cold chain.
-Between 2011 and 2017, the number of heat-sensitive healthcare products increased by 45%: 1 of every 2 medicines placed on the market is heat-sensitive!
+From 2011 to 2017, the number of heat-sensitive health products increased by 45%: 1 in 2 medicines placed on the market is heat-sensitive!

-Even so, there is still a need to educate and provide patients with tools when their treatments have to be stored in compliance with the cold chain.
+However, there is still a need to educate and equip patients when treatments need to be kept in a cold chain.

-The financial losses caused by temperature excursions of the medicines transported via the cold chain are estimated to be 35 million dollars a year*, comprising:
+Financial losses due to temperature excursions of medicines transported in cold chains are estimated at 35 million dollars per year*, between :

-- The cost of the loss of value of the products (bearing in mind that products originating from biotechnologies are expensive products),
+- The cost of lost product value (remember that biotech products are expensive products),

 - The cost of analysing the causes of the loss,